Gotos/CuteDSCapture/README.md

 Start CuteDSCapture.
 You can autoresize the window with 1-0 (1x, 1.5x, 2x,... original size).
 Press the spacebar to toggel window split.

-If CuteDSCapture doesn't detect your 3DS and you are using linux, ```copy 95-dscapture.rules``` to /etc/udev/rules.d and reload udev-rules with ```udevadm control --reload-rules```.
+If CuteDSCapture doesn't detect your DS and you are using linux, ```copy 95-dscapture.rules``` to /etc/udev/rules.d and reload udev-rules with ```udevadm control --reload-rules```.

 # Why "Cute" DS Capture?

-It was a play on words when I first tried to design a capture software for 3DS with Qt (which is prononced "cute").
+It was a play on words when I first tried to design a capture software for DS with Qt (which is prononced "cute").
 Although I didn't say with Qt, I liked the name.